Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

 communicate mathematical results to audiences of differing technical ability via different methods: 2articulate employability skills: 2produce reports based on the development of a piece of work, in depth over an extended period of time: 2select appropriate techniques and apply mathematical knowledge to solve problems related to real-world phenomena: 2

-36 hours classes.
-The balance between these activities will vary from week to week, including presentations, group work and individual activities.15 hours individual exercise preparation.30 hours working in groups outside classes.69 hours private study.
+48 hours classes.
+The balance between these activities will vary from week to week, including presentations, group work and individual activities.30 hours collaborative working in groups outside classes.72 hours individual exercise preparation.

 Level 4 Mathematics or equivalent.

 1: Portfolio weighted 30%